 I sent the governor's office an email explaining this analysis in detail.
 I noted that I am not, of course, a statistician, and I urged the governor's aides to consult with someone -- perhaps a statistics professor -- who could evaluate whether I was right or wrong.

-The governor's office did not provide a response, so we ran the op-ed without the chart.
+The governor's office did not provide a response, so we ran

 As I said in my email to the governor's office, I'm no expert.
 If anyone out there reading this is an expert, please let me know: Am I wrong here?